Minimality, distality and equicontinuity for semigroup actions on compact Hausdorff spaces: Distality of equicontinuous surjective semiflows

-It is interesting to notice that ``equiconinuous + surjective $\Rightarrow$ distal'' (Theorem~\ref{thm2.1}) and ``equiconinuous + surjective $\Rightarrow$ almost periodic'' (Lemma~\ref{lem2.8}) can not be localized.
-In fact we can easily construct a counterexample on the interval $I=[0,1]$ with the usual topology.
-However, ``distality $\Rightarrow$ almost periodicity'' may be localized (cf.~Theorem~\ref{thm5.1} in $\S\ref{sec5}$).
+Although ``distality $\Rightarrow$ almost periodicity'' may be localized (cf.~Theorem~\ref{thm5.1} in $\S\ref{sec5}$), yet it is interesting to notice that ``equiconinuous + surjective $\Rightarrow$ distal'' (Theorem~\ref{thm2.1}) and ``equiconinuous + surjective $\Rightarrow$ almost periodic'' (Lemma~\ref{lem2.8}) can not be localized.
+In fact we can easily construct a counterexample on the unit interval $I=[0,1]$ with the usual topology as follows.